-Students are nurtured in order to aspire to make the best possible progress within their academic and personal self.
-This is delivered by an amazing team of staff who strive to provide the very best for all students.
+Students are nurtured in order to inspire them to make the best possible progress within their academic and personal school experience.
+Education and support is delivered by an amazing team of committed professional staff who strive to provide the very best of all students.

 Thank you for visiting our website.
 We welcome visits from prospective parents and carers.
 I look forward to meeting you.
 I would also be delighted, if you are a parent, for you to complete the Parent View of this school by clicking on the image below, which will take you directly to the Parent View page on the Ofsted website.